-Microscopic Features: Spores 8–13 x 5–7 µm (see note above); more or less ellipsoid, sometimes with a truncated end; under oil immersion appearing double-walled, with a row of "pillars" between the walls.
-Setae and cystidia absent.
-Hyphal system dimitic.
+Microscopic Features: Spores 8–12 x 5–7 µm; including the hyaline vesicular appendix; more or less ellipsoid, with a truncated end; appearing double-walled, with a series of "pillars" between the walls; finely stippled; inamyloid; brown in KOH.
+Cystidia and setae not found.
+Hyphal system trimitic.
+Clamp connections present.
 Terminal cells on cap surface clavate; 7.5–12.5 µm wide; thick-walled; golden in KOH.

 This website contains no information about the edibility or toxicity of mushrooms.

 Kuo, M. (2019, January).
 Ganoderma tsugae.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/ganoderma_tsugae.html